spookylukey/django-anonymizer/README.rst

 automatic backups).
 This Django app helps by giving an easy and customizable way to anonymize data in your models.

-The basic method is go through all the models that you specify, and generate fake data for all the fields specified.
+The basic method is to go through all the models that you specify, and generate fake data for all the fields specified.
 Introspection of the models will produce an anonymizer that will attempt to provide sensible fake data for each field, leaving you to tweak for your needs.